MilesCranmer/SymbolicRegression.jl/docs/src/concepts.md

 ### Tournament Selection

 Rather than always selecting the best expressions from an entire population, the algorithm uses tournament selection.
-It randomly samples a small subset (parameter: `tournament_selection_n`, default 15 expressions), ranks them by cost, and selects the best with probability `tournament_selection_p` (default: 0.982), but sometimes chooses others.
-This maintains diversity and prevents premature convergence to local optima.
+It randomly samples a small subset (`tournament_selection_n`, default 15), computes an adjusted cost per member, and then selects a rank with some probability (`tournament_selection_p`, default 0.982 for the 1st rank).
+The adjusted cost applies adaptive parsimony when enabled (`use_frequency_in_tournament = true`), multiplying the cost by `exp(adaptive_parsimony_scaling × frequency_at_complexity)` where the frequency is tracked during the search.

+The base cost is derived from the predictive loss, normalized by a baseline, plus a fixed parsimony term when `parsimony > 0`:

-The cost function is: `cost = (loss / normalization) + (complexity × parsimony)` where normalization is typically the baseline loss or 0.01 as fallback.
-The library uses the terms "loss" (prediction error), "complexity" (expression size), and "cost" (combined metric).
+`cost = (loss / normalization) + (complexity × parsimony)`

+Normalization uses the dataset baseline loss if finite, else a fallback of 0.01.

 ### Multiple Populations (Island Model)